yofabronecoforo/C6EGHV/README.md

 # Enhanced Goodies and Hostile Villagers for Civilization VI

-A mod which provides several new Goody Hut customization options, many new Goody Hut rewards, and the return of hostile villagers.
+A mod which provides a picker for choosing which Goody Hut reward(s), if any, have a chance of appearing ingame.
+It also provides a slider for decreasing or increasing the relative amount of Goody Huts that will appear.
+In addition, it provides several other new Goody Hut customization options, and many new Goody Hut rewards.
+Finally, Hostile Villagers as (and now, potentially following) a reward make their return.

 New Frontend and Ingame text fully localized in the following language(s):
 - English (en_US)